ikle-in/silk-web-scraper/README.md

 The resulting application acts as a simple "web scraper" program - just enter a full webpage link and you can view the site's HTML, a list of all links found on the page, and more.

-executable JAR file can be downloaded here: [GOOGLE DRIVE LINK](https://drive.google.com/drive/folders/1w1pV0dCWbw1eBTL2mA7v0h0lLaJXXLnP?usp=sharing)
+Executable JAR file can be downloaded here: [GOOGLE DRIVE LINK](https://drive.google.com/drive/folders/1w1pV0dCWbw1eBTL2mA7v0h0lLaJXXLnP?usp=sharing)
+Note: Your computer may display a message stating that these types of files can harm your computer.
+I can assure you that my program is not a virus, but as a rule, only run executable .JAR files from sources that you trust.